AgustinDiocares/AgustinDiocares/README.md

 - I’m currently learning data structures and other stuff that I need in my computer science degree plan, so I can be a competant programmer.
-Also some personal projects that range from web-building, and creating an environment that seeks to help peers with mental health.
+Also some personal projects that range from web-building, to creating an environment in my campus that seeks to help peers with mental health.

 - I’m looking to get an entry level internship so I can get real exposure and keep developing my software skills.